tsuereth/glog/content/post/2016/04/16_zeldapicross.md

 category = ["Playing A Game"]
 date = "2016-04-16T16:24:23-07:00"
 draft = false
-game = ["My Nintendo Picross: The Legend of Zelda: Twilight Princess"] platform = ["3DS"] rating = ["Awesome"] title = "I always thought Zelda could use more picture puzzles"
+game = ["My Nintendo Picross: The Legend of Zelda Twilight Princess"] platform = ["3DS"] rating = ["Awesome"] title = "I always thought Zelda could use more picture puzzles"

 +++

-Aside from the fact that you have to sit through Miitomo to gain enough internet-points to unlock it - and aside from the excruciatingly slow introductory tutorial - {{% game "My Nintendo Picross: The Legend of Zelda: Twilight Princess" %}}My Nintendo Picross: The Legend of Zelda: Twilight Princess{{% /game %}} (or henceforth, "Picrozelda") is an astoundingly solid entry in Picross.
+Aside from the fact that you have to sit through Miitomo to gain enough internet-points to unlock it - and aside from the excruciatingly slow introductory tutorial - {{% game "My Nintendo Picross: The Legend of Zelda Twilight Princess" %}}My Nintendo Picross: The Legend of Zelda Twilight Princess{{% /game %}} (or henceforth, "Picrozelda") is an astoundingly solid entry in Picross.

 For one thing, it has an impressive number of puzzles, and they ramp up in complexity pretty rapidly.
 The 45 normal puzzles get up to 20x15 in size, which is more than {{% game "Picross e" %}}Picross e{{% /game %}} managed.